MiyukiVigil/COS30018-Assignment/readme.md

 1. Registers its car listing with the broker.
 2. Registers with `SpaceControl` to receive cycle updates.
 3. Calculates a dynamic target price each cycle.
-4. Receives broker-routed `CFP` (DEALER_EVALUATE) negotiation requests from buyers.
+4. Receives buyer `PROPOSE` messages.
-5. Accepts if the buyer offer is at least the current target price by sending `ACCEPT_PROPOSAL` to the broker.
+5. Accepts if the buyer offer is at least the current target price.
-6. Rejects with a counter-offer by sending `PROPOSE` (DEALER_COUNTER) back to the broker.
+6. Rejects with a counter-offer if the buyer offer is too low.
 7. Reduces stock after a successful sale.
 8. Terminates when stock reaches zero.